 ‘GST Act’ means the A New Tax System (Goods and Services Tax) Act 1999.

-‘GSL Payment’ means a payment that AGN is required to make under a GSL scheme (as defined in the National Energy Retail Law (South Australia) Act 2011 (SA)).
+‘GSL Payment’ means a payment that Multinet is required to make under a GSL scheme (as defined in the National Energy Retail Law (South Australia) Act 2011 (SA)).

 ‘Haulage Reference Service’ means the Demand Haulage Service or the Volume Haulage Service.